Building and maintaining a System of Intracellular Compartments: Robustness of phases to extrinsic and intrinsic noise

-Gillespie algorithm is used to generate the stochastic trajectories with the above propensities from which the asymptotic mean size and variation about the mean for one or multiple cisternae system can be computed for a given range of parameters.
-Just like the deterministic case, the mean value can be used to generate a phase diagram that accounts for intrinsic noise.
+The Gillespie algorithm is used to generate the stochastic trajectories with the above propensities from which the asymptotic mean size and variation about the mean for one or multiple cisternae system can be computed for a given range of parameters.
+As in the the deterministic case, the mean value can be used to generate a phase diagram that accounts for intrinsic noise.

-For single cisterna, the modified phase diagrams (Fig.\ref{fig:robust_crit_in}(a)) are similar to those of the deterministic case (Fig. \ref{fig:p_roots1}(b)), but differs in some regions, especially near the vesicle-cisterna phase boundaries.
-However, when one computes the coefficient of variation (CV, i.e., the ratio of the standard deviation to the mean), one observes these anomalous regions to have, CV $>1$ (Fig.\ref{fig:robust_crit_in}(b)), suggesting the behaviour is dominated by copy number fluctuations in these regions and is not captured by mean value analysis.
-Similar trend is observed for the modified phase diagrams for two cisterna case (Fig.\ref{fig:robust_crit_in}(c,d)), compared to phase diagram Fig.\ref{fig:overlap}(a).
+For single cisterna, the modified phase diagrams (Fig.\,\ref{fig:robust_crit_in}(a)) in the ($v,C_2$) plane, where $v$ is influx rate and $C_2$ is Hill saturation constant for fission, are similar to those of the deterministic case (Fig.\,\ref{fig:p_roots1}(b)), but differs in some regions, especially near the vesicle-cisterna phase boundary.
+However, when one computes the coefficient of variation (CV, i.e., the ratio of the standard deviation to the mean), one observes these anomalous regions have, CV $>1$ (Fig.\,\ref{fig:robust_crit_in}(b)), suggesting the behaviour is dominated by copy number fluctuations in these regions and is not captured by mean value analysis.
+A similar trend is observed for the phase diagram with intrinsic noise for the $2$-cisternae case (Fig.\ref{fig:robust_crit_in}(c,d)), compared to the deterministic phase diagram Fig.\ref{fig:overlap}(a).